Almonte, Diamondbacks beat Padres 4-2 in Barajas’ debut

+SAN DIEGO (AP) — A new manager didn’t change the results for the staggering San Diego Padres.

-SAN DIEGO (AP) — Rod Barajas lost his debut as San Diego’s interim manager, falling 4-2 to the Arizona Diamondbacks on Saturday night as former Padres player Abraham Almonte had three hits and scored three runs.
+Rod Barajas lost his debut as San Diego’s interim manager, falling 4-2 to the Arizona Diamondbacks on Saturday night as former Padres player Abraham Almonte had three hits and scored three runs.

 Barajas was promoted from bench coach earlier in the day to replace Andy Green, who was fired because of the Padres’ second-half slide.
 The Padres were 45-45 at the All-Star break but have skidded to 69-86.